xl0/lovely-docs/doc_db/sveltejs_sveltekit/api_reference/reference/essence.md

-Empty reference documentation index page; actual content in child pages.
+Auto-generated reference documentation index page with no content.